rendichpras/rendiichtiar.com/README.md

 - An admin dashboard to manage posts and incoming contact messages.
 - Dark/light theme and bilingual UI (ID / EN).

-Built with Next.js, React, Tailwind CSS, Prisma, and NextAuth.
+Built with Next.js, React, Tailwind CSS, Drizzle, and NextAuth.

 ---